Establishing Baseline Data in an IEP: 3 Steps to Taking a Student’s Performance Temperature

 You take your child’s temperature every four hours to help you assess if he is getting better.
 We know that body temperature makes “getting better” measurable and a thermometer is a tried and true method for making this assessment.
 Now everyone (parent, doctor and child) knows the performance criteria necessary to monitor progress, and agrees it makes sense.

-So, how can we use this metaphor to guide practice on collecting baseline data in order to set meaningful and measurable goals?
-Not to be confused with other assessment data obtained through the initial or three year evaluations, baseline data is specific to the annual measurable goals to be proposed in the subsequent section of the Individualized Education Program (IEP).
+So, how can we use this metaphor to guide practice on collecting baseline data in an IEP in order to set meaningful and measurable goals?
+Not to be confused with other assessment data obtained through the initial or three year evaluations, baseline data in an IEP is specific to the annual measurable goals to be proposed in the subsequent section of the Individualized Education Program (IEP).

 Baseline data provides the glue between the PLAAFP and goal writing.
-To recap:
+To recap the metaphor above:

 #1.
 Identify Skill or Behavior and Make it Observable